Skip to content

 bm hire human-assistant

-This extracts the member skeleton from the embedded profile into team/<role>/, including all configuration files, and creates a Git commit.
+This extracts the member skeleton from the profile on disk into members/<role>/, including all configuration files, and creates a Git commit.

 You can optionally provide a name and target a specific team: